Collective switching Ireland - Could you save €€€?

 Who is One Big Switch?

-One Big Switch is an organisation that encourages customers to sign up, and once membership reaches a certain level, One Big Switch can then negotiate cheaper discounts with energy providers using collective bargaining.
+One Big Switch is an organisation that encourages customers to sign up, and once membership reaches a certain level, One Big Switch can then negotiate cheaper electricity and gas discounts with energy providers using collective bargaining.
 It launched in Ireland in February 2014 with its first campaign, the Big Energy Switch, designed to get discounts for customers for their electricity and gas.

 64,000 households joined the Big Energy Switch campaign, an unprecedented success and the first of its kind in Ireland.
 In 2018 One Big Switch spearheaded a new campaign seeking 10,000 new members to increase their buying power to 130,000 customers for their Big Energy Switch campaign.